Waste management hierarchy

 The following resources are available for businesses seeking assistance with funding opportunities.

 The Business Link has a variety of resources available, including potential funding sources for small and medium-sized businesses.
 It is a not-for-profit organization supported by the Government of Canada and Government of Alberta.
 Further information can be found at:

 Community Futures is a not-for-profit organization guided by volunteer boards of directors and staffed with business professionals.
 They offer a variety of small business loan products.
 For more information, visit:

-Alberta's Economic Development, Trade and Tourism ministry works to grow the province’s economy, strengthen small and medium enterprises (SMEs) and promote economic stability.
+Alberta's Jobs, Economy and Innovation ministry works to grow the province’s economy, strengthen small and medium enterprises (SMEs) and promote economic stability.
 For more information, visit: